 Other on-campus facilities include a cafeteria and cafe catering to a wide range of dietary requirements, a general store and a bookshop.
-In terms of athletics, APU has a gym, weight training room, tennis and basketball courts, a soccer field, track, and other facilities.
+In terms of athletics, APU has a gym, tennis and basketball courts, a soccer field, track, and other facilities.